 Horses must not have been wormed 12 days prior to testing

-Turn the glove inside out while holding the dung sample so that it effectively lands up inside the inverted glove, tie a knot in the glove
+• Turn the glove inside out while holding the dung sample so that it effectively lands up inside the inverted glove, and tie a knot in the glove.

-Place the glove with sample in it inside the plastic wallet and seal
+• Place the glove with the sample in it inside the plastic wallet and seal.

 Your results

-It is important to worm only when necessary, as using less drugs will slow down the inevitable resistance that develops from overuse of the worming products.
+It is important to worm only when necessary, as using fewer drugs will slow down the inevitable resistance that develops from overuse of the worming products.

 An egg count below 200 epg is considered sufficiently low not to warrant worming on this particular occasion.
 This however must be viewed in the context of the horse’s environment, what other horses live and graze on the same fields and what their egg counts are.
 If the egg count is below 200 epg and depending on the risks they are exposed to we recommend retesting in 4-6 weeks.